 How to re-join the NHS (Scotland) pension scheme

-Each year, many former members of the NHS Superannuation Scheme (Scotland) re-join the scheme in order to take advantage of its many benefits.
-They re-join following career breaks, changes in jobs or following periods where they’ve opted out of making payments to the scheme.
+You can re-join following career breaks, changes in jobs or following periods where you've opted out of making payments to the scheme.

 When you re-join, it may be possible to link your future benefits to any preserved benefits you already have.
 Please contact us to find out the situation in your particular case.